 And, Current ratio = Current Assets / Current Liabilities = 225000 /111000 = 2.03

-A firm with a quick ratio or acid test ratio of 1:1 is considered to have sufficient liquidity.
-It is capable enough to pay off all the liabilities / bills on time.
-Quick Ratio of 1:1 simply means that the firm has liquid assets equal to the liabilities that are to be paid off.
-It is a reliable ratio because assets forming part of quick assets are easily convertible into cash in a short notice without shrinking in value.
+A quick ratio of 1:1 is considered good because the assets included in the calculation are liquid assets easily converted into cash without shrinkage in value.
+A firm with a quick ratio of 1:1 is considered to have sufficient liquidity.
+It is capable enough to pay off all the liabilities/bills on time.
+A quick ratio of 1:1 simply means that the firm has liquid assets equal to the liabilities that we need to pay off.
+It is a reliable ratio because assets forming part of quick assets are easily convertible into cash on short notice without shrinking in value.

 Difference between Current Ratio and Quick Ratio

-The difference between a current ratio and quick ratio in terms of its calculation is that the numerator is changed from current assets to quick assets and the denominator is changed from current liabilities to quick liabilities.
-This difference is explained in the above definition of quick assets and liabilities.
+The difference between a current ratio and a quick ratio in terms of its calculation is that the numerator is changed from current assets to quick assets, and the denominator is changed from current liabilities to quick liabilities.

-The technical difference or say a defect of current assets is that the entire current asset pool such as cash and inventory are weighted equally.
-In view of liquidity, inventory is difficult to be liquidated (without the reduction in value) compared to other current assets such as debtors etc. The conversion of inventory into cash has a hurdle step of ‘receivables’ in between because normally inventory will not be directly converted into cash but via debtors.
-The current asset gives an understanding of the liquidity position of a firm which will suffer if the inventory needs liquidation because of two reasons – the time of liquidation and diminution of value of inventory.
+The technical difference or, say, a defect of current assets is that the entire current asset pool, such as cash and inventory, is weighted equally.
+In view of liquidity, inventory is difficult to be liquidated (without the reduction in value) compared to other current assets such as debtors, etc. The conversion of inventory into cash has a hurdle step of ‘receivables’ in between because normally, the conversion of inventory into cash does not take place directly but via debtors.
+The current asset gives an understanding of the liquidity position of a firm that will suffer if the inventory needs liquidation because of two reasons – the time of liquidation and the diminution of the value of inventory.

-In the above example, the difference between the current ratio (2.03) and quick ratio is (1.53) is positive i.e. quick ratio is less than current ratio by 0.05.
-This is an alarming situation for bankers because the liquidity is hampered by the presence of higher level of liquidity.Last updated on : March 20th, 2018
+In the above example, the difference between the current ratio (2.03) and the quick ratio (1.53) is positive, i.e., the quick ratio is less than the current ratio by 0.5.
+This is an alarming situation for bankers because liquidity is hampered by the presence of a higher level of inventory.